 Equipment Financing: A Quick What, When & How Guide

-Equipment finance is a term that refers to a specific type of business loan used to purchase assets needed for your company’s daily operations.
+Equipment financing is a term that refers to a specific type of business loan used to purchase assets needed for your company’s daily operations.
 Funds from this financial agreement can be used to buy all business equipment, ranging from manufacturing machinery, to computers and phone systems, restaurant ovens, to vehicles.

 In short, any equipment considered essential for the processing or manufacturing of business products is included.
 There are many incentives for business owners to choose this type of financing, including but not limited to: